sdesalas/melbourne-hackathons/README.md

 - Events that require participants to code and/or design solutions to problems.
 - Are based in Melbourne (or close to).
+- Have reasonably open participation (ex company/school only).

 ### Is this a definitive list?